Learning SupportSUB MENU

 In the B Form (Year 7) the children are introduced to Mindfulness as part of a 10 week classroom-based curriculum called .b.
 This is taught by Jane Seymour who is the Port Regis Learning Support Co-ordinator and who is trained to teach the .b Mindfulness Curriculum.

-The Learning Support Co-Ordinator is Jane Seymour.
+Learning Support Co-Ordinator: Jane Seymour.
 Jane has a Bachelor’s degree in Primary Education from Witwatersrand University (SA) and is also an Advisory Teacher for Social, Emotional and Mental Health (SEMH).
-She has been at Port Regis for over 20 years and held many other positions including Head of Science and Senior Mistress.
+She has been at Port Regis for over 20 years.